storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

 New coffee compiler can compile this directly into Javascript

+License for common Javascript: MIT or Apache

 ## Top-level SQLitePlugin objects

-root window object:
+- root window object:

     root = @

-SQLitePlugin object is defined by a constructor function and prototype member functions:
+- SQLitePlugin object is defined by a constructor function and prototype member functions:

     SQLitePlugin = (openargs, openSuccess, openError) ->
       console.log "SQLitePlugin openargs: #{JSON.stringify openargs}"